mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter1.md

 <div class="exercise-end"></div>

 That's it!
 You're up and running and ready to move on!
+In the next section, you'll learn how to deploy your website to Azure.

+### Deploying the Web Site to Azure